imaginary-cloud/react-weather-app/README.md

 # Next steps
 ## Fetch data directly from the API
-This is where it gets complicated.
 Until now, our forecast comes only from the sample files, but ideally, we should be fetching the data directly from [MetaWeather](https://www.metaweather.com/), but this is where it gets complicated.

-MetaWeather API doesn't have CORS enabled, so browser will refuse to fetch data.
-As a work around, we can use [`local-cors-proxy`](https://github.com/garmeeh/local-cors-proxy#readme) as a workaround.
+MetaWeather API doesn't have [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled, so our browser will refuse to fetch data from it.
+As a work around, we can use [`local-cors-proxy`](https://github.com/garmeeh/local-cors-proxy#readme) to proxy the request and trick our browser.
 ```bash
 npm install -g local-cors-proxy
 lcp --origin http://localhost:3000 --proxyUrl https://www.metaweather.com